 Texas follows a modified comparative fault rule in most negligence-based cases.
 The courts will evaluate each party’s contribution to the incident to assign a percentage of fault.
 If any one party is more than 50% responsible, it loses the ability to recover damages.
 In accident cases involving pedestrians, pedestrian traffic laws, general traffic laws, and each individual’s standard of care will all factor into liability determinations.

 When our law firm takes on a pedestrian accident case, we conduct a thorough independent investigation to assess accident evidence and recreate the accident.
-Our specialized pedestrian lawyers the facts of the case to hold defendants accountable and to protect our clients’ rights to full compensation.
+Our specialized Ft.
+Worth accident lawyers the facts of the case to hold defendants accountable and to protect our clients’ rights to full compensation.

 Right of Way Laws in Texas